Richard T. Frederics, M.S.Associate Professor of Accountancy

 Department: Accounting and Finance

-Richard Frederics has been teaching for over 15 years.
-He is Certified Public Accountant, a licensed Certified Fraud Examiner and a Chartered Bank Auditor.
+Professor Richard Frederics has been teaching for over 15 years.
+He is a Certified Public Accountant, a licensed Certified Fraud Examiner and a Chartered Bank Auditor.
 He has worked for New England Merchants National Bank's Leasing Subsidiary as the Chief Accountant and Accounting Systems Manager.
 He later went to work for the accounting firm of Coopers and Lybrand as a supervisor.

 What is your teaching philosophy for Lasell courses?